More cars damaged by rocks thrown into Indianapolis traffic

 Erickson said the juveniles had run off by the time police responded to his call.

-Sunday’s rock-throwing incident happened near the intersection of Madison Avenue and Terrace Avenue, very close to another incident in early June, when an IMPD squad car was among several vehicles damaged by somebody dropping bricks and rocks from a railroad bridge over Madison Avenue.
+Sunday’s rock-throwing incident happened very close to the location of another incident in early June, when an IMPD squad car was among several vehicles damaged by somebody dropping bricks and rocks from a railroad bridge over Madison Ave.

-One day before Erickson’s car was hit, police records indicate officers located and arrested a 13-year-old boy on suspicion of throwing rocks onto cars from a railroad bridge over East Pleasant Run Parkway South Drive, about four miles away.
+One day before Erickson’s car was hit, police records indicate officers located and arrested a 13-year-old boy on suspicion of throwing rocks onto cars from a railroad bridge over East Pleasant Run Parkway South Dr., about four miles away.
 Police officials continue to condemn this type of thrill-seeking activity because of the danger it poses to passing drivers.

 While Erickson is not happy about the damage done to his car’s roof, he’s thankful the incident didn’t end with anybody getting hurt.